binbashar/le-ref-architecture-doc/docs/user-guide/ref-architecture-aws/tf-state.md

         - Done.
 You can remove `terraform.tfstate` now (and also `terraform.tfstate.backup` if available)

 ## Expected workflow after set up
-:warning: this tape must be updated [![asciicast](https://asciinema.org/a/377220.svg)](https://asciinema.org/a/377220)
+:warning: This video is outdated!
+[![asciicast](https://asciinema.org/a/377220.svg)](https://asciinema.org/a/377220)

 # Terraform Remote State